johnae/spook/README.md

 It's still early days but I'm using it every day for work.
 It is mostly written in [Lua](http://www.lua.org) and [moonscript](https://github.com/leafo/moonscript) with a sprinkle of C. It's built as a single binary with all dependencies built-in.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
-Extensions are easily written in [moonscript](https://github.com/leafo/moonscript), which also comes built-in to the binary.
+Extensions are easily written in [moonscript](https://github.com/leafo/moonscript), which is also part of the binary.

 You can download releases from [spook/releases](https://github.com/johnae/spook/releases).
 Currently only available for Linux x86_64.
 Compiling it is quite simple though and the only artifact is the binary itself which you can place wherever you like.

 Buiding spook requires the usual tools (eg. make and gcc/clang), so you may need to install some things before building it.
 Otherwise it should be as straightforward as:

 ```
 make
 ```

 After that you should have an executable called spook.
-It's known to build on Linux and Mac OS X. In version 0.7.0 support for BSD/OSX is not done wrt fs events.
+It's known to build on Linux and Mac OS X. In version 0.7.0 support for BSD/OSX is not complete wrt fs events and this makes it not very usable on those platforms (for now).
 Sorry.
-I will hopefully get around to that in time.
+I will hopefully get around to that in time (or maybe you can help out?).
+The 0.6.0 and earlier releases should still work fine though.

-Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps is other peoples work and is just included in the resulting executable.
+Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps is other peoples work.

 Installation is as straightforward as: